 Political sentiment is a key driver in the lithium-ion battery market in China and Europe.
 In both regions, the battery market reflects government energy strategy.
 China has few indigenous oil deposits, and so must import large quantities.
 Therefore, a desire for energy security explains much of the motivation to develop battery technology.
 In the case of Europe, the EU has put legislation in place that binds the organization into ambitious emissions reductions.
 Again, this is a strong driver for battery investment.
 For the US, with strong domestic oil and gas reserves, and a political leader who is less concerned about climate change, energy policy is more market driven.
 Other strong drivers globally are the ever-improving economic viability of both lithium-ion battery and renewable energy technology, as well as the rise of autonomous, connected cars which tend to be based on pure electric car designs.

 Declining lithium-ion battery costs are a particularly important factor because the average battery price is predicted to drop by 30% by 2023, leading to a soaring penetration rate into price sensitive applications.
 Price drops will happen because raw material cost will decline, and because the long-term reduction of battery cost will be ensured by improvement of battery energy density and production efficiencies.
 If the average price of a battery drops by $100/ kWh, the penetration rate of electrification will increase particularly rapidly, especially in price-sensitive markets such as off-highway vehicles.

-For more information on our lithium-ion battery research, please contact us at email@example.com
+For more information on our lithium-ion battery insights, please contact us at email@example.com